 The effects of climate change observed to date and projected to occur in the future include more frequent and intense heat waves, longer fire seasons and more severe wildfires, degraded air quality, increased drought, greater sea-level rise, an increase in the intensity and frequency of extreme weather events, harm to water resources, harm to agriculture, ocean acidification, and harm to wildlife and ecosystems.
 Weather and climate extremes are also causing economic and societal impacts across national boundaries through supply chains, markets, and natural resource flows.
 Climate change is a particularly complex challenge given its global nature and the inherent interrelationships among its sources and effects.
-In addition, the effects of climate change are likely to fall disproportionately on vulnerable communities, including communities of color, low-income communities, and tribal nations and indigenous communities with environmental justice concerns (CEQ 2023).
+In addition, the effects of climate change are likely to fall disproportionately on vulnerable communities, including communities of color, low-income communities, and tribal nations and indigenous communities with EJ concerns (CEQ 2023; U.S. Global Change Research Center 2018).